Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

 The result is a campaign that’s more difficult and more believable: the AI can still field strong forces, but it must do so within population and logistics—just like you.

-## **How the new AI population system works (simple)**

-- Spot new AI units: We take a snapshot at the start of an AI faction’s turn and compare at the end.
-Anything new is a recruit/top-up.

-- Charge the cost: We look up the unit’s population class and men cost, and try to pay it from that region’s pool for the same class.

-**If short:**

-- Borrow the same class from other regions in the same province (small amounts).

-- If the faction is at war, add a small emergency levy (never for elites) to finish the bill.

-- If the cost still can’t be covered: The unit is deleted.

-- **No class mixing**: Citizens cannot be made from freemen, etc. Humans are unaffected.

-- In practice: when upper-class pools are drained, elites fail to recruit; the AI fields what it can actually afford, especially during wars.
-In peacetime, levies are disabled.

 ## **What’s already changed in this pre-release**